AlexL0324/Digital-Concept-Tutorial-OSI/README.md

 **Last Updated:** December 2025

 ## Purpose & Content
 This tutorial provides a simple, conceptual introduction to the OSI (Open Systems Interconnection) Model, a fundamental framework for understanding how data travels across a network.
-We'll break down each of its seven layers in plain language, using analogies and analogies.
+We'll break down each of its seven layers in plain language, using analogies.
 You won't find complex configurations here—just a clear explanation of *what* the model is and *why* it matters.

 ## Target Audience
 This tutorial is designed for: